Facebook Groups and Rules

 The CPDJA manages regional Facebook groups, an official members-only Facebook group and a large nationwide, non-member specific Facebook group.
 These groups serve as online discussion forums for Canadian DJs and they are open to various audiences.

-The official CPDJA members-only Facebook group is The Crate.
+The official CPDJA members-only Facebook group is The Exclusive.
 This group serves as a way for members to more directly participate in helping other members (and being helped) as well as discuss association matters, keep up on association news and it serves as a vehicle for educational initiatives the association creates for members.

 We also have an open National Facebook group and local regional Facebook groups that are generally open to both association members, non-members (prospective members), Allied Member representatives and invited guests.
 In order to ensure the healthy and prosperous longevity of the CPDJA Facebook groups, the below CPDJA Facebook group rules have been established.

-With acceptance of the following rules, DJs are welcome to join The Crate (CPDJA members only) or the open National Facebook group and/or any of the following regional Facebook groups (some regional groups are for association members only): Atlantic Canada, Barrie-Simcoe-Muskoka-Grey Bruce, Burlington-Oakville, Durham, Halton-Peel, Hamilton-Brantford, Kitchener-Waterloo, London, Manitoba, Niagara, Ottawa, Peterborough, Sudbury, Toronto Centre, Toronto North, Western Canada.
+With acceptance of the following rules, DJs are welcome to join The Exclusive (CPDJA members only) or the open National Facebook group and/or any of the following regional Facebook groups (some regional groups are for association members only): Atlantic Canada, Barrie-Simcoe-Muskoka-Grey Bruce, Burlington-Oakville, Durham, Halton-Peel, Hamilton-Brantford, Kitchener-Waterloo, London, Manitoba, Niagara, Ottawa, Peterborough, Sudbury, Toronto Centre, Toronto North, Western Canada.

 The CPDJA Facebook groups exist for education, training and support for each other as professional Canadian DJs.